 We purchase life insurance to pay off our debts and replace our income due to premature death.
 We purchase life insurance to take care of our family or business partners if we die too soon.

 The death benefit of life insurance can help your family get through a difficult time by providing cash when it is needed the most.

 But what about you?

 In addition to the death benefit, a great reason to own Indexed universal life insurance is for the potential tax-free income that can be generated during retirement.
 Which companies offer the best indexed universal life insurance policies?
 This is a very important question since these purchases are very long term and need to perform well in order to reap the most benefit.
 Certainly, it makes good sense to find the top rated life insurance companies because they will live up to their promises.

-We offer indexed universal life from many of the top carriers and if you would like to receive a personalized quote you should click on the quote box to the left of this page.
+We offer indexed universal life from many of the top carriers and if you would like to receive a personalized quote you should click on the quote box to the right of this page.

 There are around 40 different carriers in the indexed universal life market place today.
 Each of those carriers may have several different policies that they offer.
 We feel like we can only recommend a handful of these carriers which we consider to be the best rated life insurance companies for IUL

 Here is our list of best companies for indexed universal life insurance:

 We also have a favorite go-to company for indexed universal life insurance.
 Currently in first place is the Builder Plus IUL from North American.
 This indexed UL policy has an interest multiplier, 1% interest bonus, and critical and chronic illness coverage.
 The policy is ideal to use as a LIRP or 7702 plan.